 Ha Giang Loop (Hà Giang) is considered one of the fun bucket list things to do in Vietnam.
 It’s an opportunity to explore an off-the-beaten path and take a motorbike trip through an untapped area of a northern Vietnam province.

 Afterward, join a tour and wander through various areas of the province.
 You’ll need to know how to ride a motorbike or hire a driver/Easy Rider who can ride the motorbike (or car) on your behalf.
 The roads are windy yet offer beautiful views along the way.
-Most people tend to go in a clockwise route to explore the loop.
+Most people tend to go in a clockwise or counterclockwise route to explore the loop.

 Stop #3: Go back to Hanoi (1 Day)